-Geography in the Sixth Form will help you to develop a diverse range of skills, including communication, numeracy, graphicacy, problem solving, team work and thinking.
+Geography in the Sixth Form will help you to develop a diverse range of skills, including communication, numeracy, graphicacy, problem solving, team work and critical thinking.

 The course is relevant to the real world and addresses contemporary issues.
 These elements help to build a solid foundation for the move into further education and indeed the workplace beyond.
-The nature of peoples’ working lives is changing and the development of a wider perspective and transferable skills in Geography provides a firm base for life-long learning.
+The nature of peoples’ working lives is changing and the development of a wider perspective and transferable skills learnt in Geography provides a firm base for life-long learning.
 Statistics show that Geography graduates rank extremely high in employment tables.

 Geography offers an ideal link between science and art choices, and is favoured by a number of leading universities.
 A significant number continue with the subject at university; recent courses chosen include straight Geography, Geography and Planning, Geography and Oceanography, Geography and Sports Studies, Geography and Sociology, Geology and Geomatics.
 Others have used it to support applications for courses including Psychology, Medicine, Land Economy, Environmental Science and Environmental Law.
+It is accepted as both a humanity and a science subject by many universities.

 Teachers have the opportunity to follow their particular subject specialisms at Sixth Form Level, with the teaching broadly divided into human and physical topics.